Skip to main content

 • If you hunt in another state, follow rules restricting carcass importation.

-• Do not use natural deer urine lures.
+• Do not use natural urine lures.

 • Encourage your friends to follow the rules.